School of Life (2005 film): Reception

 Critical reception of the film was mixed.
 A reviewer for The News Journal stated that "At best, this is terrific.
 At its worst, it's still OK."
 Kurt Indvik of Home Media Retailing called it "a solidly entertaining family film about kids and adults learning to appreciate their time on Earth and each other".
-Andrea Beach of Common Sense Media spoke positively about Reynold's acting while criticizing aspects of the plot for being "forced", calling it "overall enjoyable, if not nearly as life-changing as it wants to be."
+Andrea Beach of Common Sense Media spoke positively about Reynolds' acting while criticizing aspects of the plot for being "forced", calling it "overall enjoyable, if not nearly as life-changing as it wants to be."

 David Nusair of Reel Film Reviews panned the film, giving it one out of five stars and calling it a "thoroughly inept, hopelessly cliched drama."
 Virginia Heffernan of the Sun-Sentinel also gave the film a mixed to negative review.
 Heffernan called the film "weird" saying "The only explanation for this farrago is that something ... got lost in a rewrite."